reiver/go-whitespace/README.md

 Go Whitespace
 =============

-A small Golang library for dealing with library.
+A small Golang library for dealing with whitespace.

-Note that this accounts for all 26 UNICODE whitespace characters.
+Note that this Go library accounts for all 26 UNICODE whitespace characters (and not just the standard ASCII ones).

 Usage